CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 ## Agenda

-The purpose of this class is to introduce to the student:
+The purpose of this class is to introduce to the trainee:

 1. Debugging your code
 2. Consolidate learning for the project work